9 Reasons Why Your Mortgage Application Could Be Slowed Down

 Mistakes on statements

-Lenders are always going to check your payslips and financial statements very carefully, especially if you have had multiple jobs or if you’re self-employed.
+Lenders will always check your payslips and financial statements very carefully, especially if you have had multiple jobs or are self-employed.

-However, do bear in mind that mistakes on payslips and invoices could cause problems, even if the mistake is not your fault!
+However, remember that mistakes on payslips and invoices could cause problems, even if the mistake is not your fault!

-Always check your statements carefully, ensuring that your name/address etc. are written correctly.
+Always check your statements carefully, ensuring your name/address, etc., are written correctly.

 Wrong address on driver’s license

-Make sure that the address on your driver’s license is up to date.
+Ensure that the address on your driver’s license is current.
 If it isn’t, you could face a steep fine!

 Important

-While we’re on the topic, make sure that your personal bank has been updated with your address details too!
+While we’re on the topic, ensure your bank has been updated with your address details, too!

 Hidden credit

-If you don’t disclose credit that you have had (either previously or currently) then you could see your application be refused.
+If you don’t disclose credit that you have had (either previously or currently), your application could be refused.

-Lenders don’t like risk, and failing to disclose things paints you as a risky borrower.
+Lenders don’t like risk; failing to disclose things paints you as a risky borrower.

 It doesn’t matter if it’s a phone contract, a catalogue, or a store card – you should declare everything to be on the safe side.